alangrainger/share-note-self-hosted-backend/README.md

 ⚠️ **WARNING** ⚠️

-The API is not intended to be public facing.
+The API is **not** intended to be public facing and has not been security tested for such an application.
+The uploaded notes folder can be web-facing.

 If you want a server that is accessible to the public, please just use [the normal Share Note service](https://note.sx/).

 ## Installation